대수다양체

 Proof

-We prove only the affine case.
+We treat only the affine case.
 Let \(X = Z(f_1, \ldots, f_k) \subseteq \mathbb{A}^n\) be irreducible with \(\dim X = d\).
 Consider the local ring \(\mathcal{O}_{X,x} = \mathbb{K}[X]_{\mathfrak{m}_x}\) at the point \(x \in X\).
-Localization preserves dimension, so \(\dim \mathcal{O}_{X,x} = \dim X = d\). ([Algebraic Varieties] §Dimension, ⁋Proposition 2)
+Since localization preserves dimension, \(\dim \mathcal{O}_{X,x} = \dim X = d\). (§Dimension)

-In general, for a Noetherian local ring \((R, \mathfrak{m})\) one has \(\dim_{\mathbb{K}}(\mathfrak{m}/\mathfrak{m}^2) \ge \dim R\). ([Commutative Algebra] §Systems of Parameters, ⁋Proposition 2) Therefore
+In general, for a Noetherian local ring \((R, \mathfrak{m})\), we have \(\dim_{\mathbb{K}}(\mathfrak{m}/\mathfrak{m}^2) \ge \dim R\). (§System of Parameters, ⁋Proposition 2) Therefore,

-\[\dim T_x X = \dim_{\mathbb{K}}(\mathfrak{m}_x/\mathfrak{m}_x^2) \ge \dim \mathcal{O}_{X,x} = d = \dim X\]To sharpen our intuition, it is helpful to examine when this inequality is strict.
+\[\dim T_x X = \dim_{\mathbb{K}}(\mathfrak{m}_x/\mathfrak{m}_x^2) \ge \dim \mathcal{O}_{X,x} = d = \dim X\]To sharpen our intuition, we examine when this inequality is strict.
 Such points are called singular points.

 Definition 5 A point \(x \in X\) is a smooth point (or nonsingular point) if \(\dim T_x X = \dim X\).
-Otherwise (that is, if \(\dim T_x X > \dim X\)) it is called a singular point.
+Otherwise (that is, if \(\dim T_x X > \dim X\)), it is a singular point.

-- Every point of \(\mathbb{A}^n\) is a smooth point.
+Example 6 (Smooth points) 1.
+Every point of \(\mathbb{A}^n\) is a smooth point.
 Since \(\mathbb{A}^n\) has no defining equations, \(T_x \mathbb{A}^n = \mathbb{K}^n\), and \(\dim T_x \mathbb{A}^n = n = \dim \mathbb{A}^n\).

 - Every point of the parabola \(Z(\y - \x^2)\) is a smooth point.
-For \(f = \y - \x^2\) we have \(J_{(x,y)} = (-2x, 1)\), which is nonzero at every point.
+For \(f = \y - \x^2\), we have \(J_{(x,y)} = (-2x, 1)\), which is nonzero everywhere.
 Hence \(\dim T_x X = 2 - 1 = 1 = \dim X\).

-(Node) Let \(X = Z(\y^2 - \x^2(\x+1)) \subset \mathbb{A}^2\).
-This curve splits into two branches at the origin.
+Example 7 (Singular points) 1.
+(Node) Consider \(X = Z(\y^2 - \x^2(\x+1)) \subset \mathbb{A}^2\).
+This curve branches into two at the origin.

 The Jacobian of this curve is

-\[J_{(x,y)} = \begin{pmatrix} -2x - 3x^2 & 2y \end{pmatrix}\]so at the origin the Jacobian is \((0,0)\), and therefore the origin is a singular point by Proposition 3.
-Geometrically, the tangent space being two-dimensional means that both tangent directions of the two branches are included.
-Concretely, since \(\y^2 - \x^2(\x+1) \approx \y^2 - \x^2 = (\y-\x)(\y+\x)\), near the origin the curve looks like the union of the two lines \(\y = \x\) and \(\y = -\x\).
-A node is one of the “mildest” singularities.
+so at the origin the Jacobian is $$(0,0)$$, and by [Proposition 3](#prop3) the origin is a singular point.
+Geometrically, the tangent space being 2-dimensional means that both tangent directions of the two branches are included.
+Specifically, since $$\y^2 - \x^2(\x+1) \approx \y^2 - \x^2 = (\y-\x)(\y+\x)$$, near the origin the curve looks like the union of the two lines $$\y = \x$$ and $$\y = -\x$$.
+A node is one of the "mildest" singularities.
+2. (Cusp) Now consider $$Z(\y^2 - \x^3)\subset \mathbb{A}^2$$.

-In this case the origin of this curve is a singular point.
+In this case, the origin of this curve is a singular point.
 Computing the Jacobian,

-\[J_{(x,y)}=\begin{pmatrix}-3x^2&2y\end{pmatrix}\]so \(\nabla f(0,0) = (0, 0)\) at the origin.
-Geometrically, the fact that the tangent space is two-dimensional here means that every direction is “tangent” at the origin, indicating that the curve is too sharp for a tangent line to be defined in any direction.
+we see that at the origin, $$\nabla f(0,0) = (0, 0)$$.
+Geometrically, the tangent space being 2-dimensional here means that every direction is "tangent" at the origin, indicating that the curve is too sharp to define a tangent line in any direction.

-In the examples above we naturally used the following proposition.
+In the examples above, we naturally used the following proposition.

 Proposition 8 (Jacobian Criterion) Let \(X = Z(f_1, \ldots, f_k) \subseteq \mathbb{A}^n\) be irreducible and let \(x \in X\).
-Then \(x\) is a smooth point if and only if the Jacobian matrix \(J_x\) has rank \(n - \dim X\).
+Then \(x\) is a smooth point if and only if the rank of the Jacobian matrix \(J_x\) is \(n - \dim X\).

 Proof

-Proposition 2 showed that \(\dim T_x X = n - \operatorname{rank}(J_x)\).
-By Definition 5, \(x\) is a smooth point if and only if \(\dim T_x X = \dim X\).
-Therefore \(x\) is a smooth point if and only if
+In Proposition 2, we showed that \(\dim T_x X = n - \operatorname{rank}(J_x)\).
+By Definition 5, \(x\) is a smooth point precisely when \(\dim T_x X = \dim X\).
+Thus \(x\) is a smooth point if and only if

 \[n - \operatorname{rank}(J_x) = \dim X\]that is, \(\operatorname{rank}(J_x) = n - \dim X\).